ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.5.0 ***
+- FIX: Fixed wrong priority assigned to TIM8 in STM32 ICU driver (bug 3536950) (backported to 2.4.2).
 - FIX: Fixed TIM8 not working in STM32 GPT driver (bug 3536523)(backported
   to 2.4.2).
 - FIX: Fixed timer overflow not working in STM32 ICU driver for TIM1/TIM8 (bug